mapworksio/mapworks-mouseover-zoomto-angular-example/README.md

 - [src/app/main-app/map-events-display.component.ts](src/app/main-app/map-events-display.component.ts) -
   listens to the `MapworksMap` events and displays in the webapp.

-The following is an example of a simple tooltip and mouse-click display for the OSM *Populated Places* layer, as used in this example:
+The following screenshots demonstrate the *out-of-the-box* behaviour of the Studio map application for a simple tooltip and mouse-click display for the OSM *Populated Places* layer (as used throughout this example):

 <img src="docs/assets/default-tooltip.png" width="500">
 <img src="docs/assets/default-mouseclick.png" width="500">